 2 Huron Co. beaches closed due to E. Coli

-SAGINAW, Mich.
-(WNEM) - The Huron County Health Department announced two bathing beaches have been closed Tuesday afternoon due to exceeding levels of E. Coli bacteria.
+HURON CO., Mich.
+(WNEM) - The Huron County Health Department announced Tuesday afternoon two bathing beaches have been closed due to exceeding levels of E. Coli bacteria.

 Officials said Bird Creek Bathing Beach and Veterans Park Bathing Beach are closed until further notice.